 A Co-Learning &

 TransTech is an incubator for LGBTQ Talent with a focus on economically empowering the T, transgender people, in our community.
 At TransTech, we learn and work together to develop skills and value within marginalized LGBTQ communities.
-TransTech members have access to online community and trainings as well as TransTech co-working and meet-up locations.
+TransTech members have access to online community and trainings as well.

 She/Her, Los Angeles, CA